quil-lang/qvm/README.md

 $ make qvm
 ```

-The "workspace" size can be configured at compile-time with
+This will produce a binary executable `qvm` in the same directory.

+In some situtations, using a large number of qubits may caus heap
+exhaustion.
+To increase the memory available for the QVM, recompile
+and specify the workspace size (in MB)

 ```
 $ make QVM_WORKSPACE=4096 qvm
 ```

-This will produce a binary executable `qvm` in the same directory.
-The
-QVM application has a few command-line switches used to configure the
+The QVM application has a few command-line switches used to configure
-QVM.
+the QVM.
 To explore those options, see the output of

 ```
 $ ./qvm --help